Žikica Jovanović Španac

 Živorad "Žikica" Jovanović (Живорад „Жикица" Јовановић; 17 March 1914 - 13 March 1942), nicknamed Španac (Шпанац, "The Spaniard") was a Yugoslav partisan, Spanish-trained commando and republican volunteer in the Spanish Civil War and is credited for initiating the anti-fascist struggle in Yugoslavia during World War II.
 He was a skilled guerrilla fighter and organizer of guerrilla units in Serbia, largely tied to his intense Spanish Civil War activities.
 He enjoyed enormous prestige in Yugoslav communist ranks, and in 1941 he even disobeyed direct orders of Josip Broz Tito to leave from Serbia to Bosnia with his units.
-There are controversies about his death, tightly related to his conflict with the Supreme Command during the war.

 Biography

 Before World War II

 Jovanović was born in 1914 in Valjevo, Central Serbia, related to an extended family of landowners and merchants.
 He graduated from the high school there, and later enrolled the Faculty of Philosophy at the University of Belgrade.
 However, before completing his studies, Jovanović, like many other idealists across Europe, volunteered to help the Spanish Republic rebuff a Fascist Coup launched in the summer of 1936.
 He fought with some distinction in the Spanish Civil War, and became a respected guerrilla warfare specialist.
 He participated in the Madrid University City Battle between the Republican volunteers and the Spanish Army of Africa.
 He fought at the head of the Balkan Volunteer Brigade in a number of campaigns such as the Battle of the Ebro and the Battle of Teruel until the fall of Barcelona in 1939, which marked the collapse of the Republic.

 He was one of the few remaining International Brigades volunteers who fled over the frontier to France, only to be interned by the Gestapo as an enemy alien following the Nazi invasion of France.
 It is believed that, along with others, he managed to escape via Marseille, and walked much of the way home after landing in Italy.

 Among his compatriots and fellow brigadiers, he was later nicknamed "Španac" (Spaniard) for this time spent in struggle along the Spanish people for whom he had developed a tremendous affinity.